OpenStarscape/starscape-deploy/readme.md

 # Follow instructions
 ```

+__Loopback:__ this repo's starscape.toml has http_loopback enabled.
+This is required for it to work with nginx, however if you're not using a 3rd party web server and want Starscape to be accessible outside of the current machine this option needs to be disabled.

 ## Configuration
 To configure Starscape, edit `~/starscape/starscape.toml` and then run `systemctl --user restart starscape`.
 Running `~/starscape/server-bin --help` will show you a list of configuration options.